dcunited001/dcunited001.github.io/_posts/2015-08-23-epistemology-cognition-and-category-theory-part-two.md

 redundancy."
 ---

+#### &#x2605; [An Overview](/posts/2015-08-23-epistemology-cognition-and-category-theory-part-one.html) &#x2605; A Model for the Mind &#x2605; [Directive Cognitive Expansion](/posts/2015-08-26-epistemology-cognition-and-category-theory-part-three.html) &#x2605;

-## A High Level Overview
+## A High Level Overview of the Mind

 Data and metadata about functions and language in particular is likely found all over the brain.
 And information related to other faculties of the mind is likely similarly sharded all over the brain.
 This would help achieve dynamic behavior, as it would allow multiple regions of the brain to sort of map functionality together.
 But doing so would also contribute to efficiency and redundancy.
 That's all complete speculation on the brain.

 Regardless of how it's implemented in hardware, I do know that the mind can dynamically coordinate it's functionality.
 I know I'm not